Archives

 Crisis Over the Validity of the External Guarantee

-Ascertainment and Application of Foreign (Interregional) Law
+Ascertainment and Application of Foreign (Regional) Law

 III.
 Highlights of Representation

-Precise Definition of the Nature of Legal Norms
+Precisely Defining the Nature of Legal Norms

 Navigating Complex Choice of Law

-Affirmation That Principal and Accessory Contracts May Choose Different Governing Laws
+Affirming that Principal and Accessory Contracts May Choose Different Governing Laws

-Confirmation of the Validity of External Guarantee Contracts with Supplementary Registration
+Confirming the Validity of External Guarantee Contracts with Supplementary Registration

-Comprehensive Support for the Creditor’s Claims
+Full Support for the Creditor’s Claims

-V. Case Implications
+V. Case Insights

-This case is a landmark in the Supreme People’s Court’s adjudication of cross-border financial guarantee disputes.
-Its judgment not only provides authoritative guidance for judicial practice on how to determine the validity of external guarantee contracts, clarifying the boundaries of the impact that approval and registration requirements under foreign exchange regulations have on contract validity, but also reaffirms the importance of the principle of party autonomy in international commercial transactions.
-This case has a profound impact on promoting the stability of cross-border investment and financing transactions and safeguarding the security of financial claims.
+This case is a landmark case in the field of foreign-related financial guarantees tried by the Supreme People’s Court.
+Its judgment not only provides authoritative guidance on how to determine the validity of external guarantee contracts in judicial practice and clarifies the boundaries of the impact of approval and registration of external guarantees on contract validity under foreign exchange management regulations, but also reaffirms the importance of the principle of party autonomy in international commercial transactions.
+The case has a profound impact on promoting the stability of cross-border investment and financing transactions and ensuring the security of financial claims.

 VI.
-Recognition and Awards
+Evaluation and Awards

 Understood.
 I will translate all your subsequent texts from Chinese to English within this conversation and retain all HTML tags completely.